- Table of Contents

 Galvanic Anode Systems

 In galvanic anode systems, a more reactive metal, such as zinc or magnesium, is electrically connected to the metal structure that requires protection.
 This sacrificial anode corrodes instead of the protected metal, effectively becoming the sacrificial anode in the electrochemical cell.
-By doing so, it releases electrons and metal ions into the environment, preventing the original metal from corroding.
+Doing so releases electrons and metal ions into the environment, preventing the original metal from corroding.
 This approach is particularly effective in smaller structures or situations where maintenance efforts should be minimised.

 Impressed Current Systems

-Impressed current systems, on the other hand, employ an external power source to drive a direct current (DC) through the protected metal structure.
+On the other hand, Impressed current systems employ an external power source to drive a direct current (DC) through the protected metal structure.
 The electrical current is supplied by anodes made of materials like graphite, mixed metal oxide (MMO), or platinum-coated titanium.
 Unlike galvanic anode systems, where the anode itself corrodes, impressed current systems allow for a high degree of control.
 They work by injecting electrons into the protected structure, creating a cathodic environment that discourages the metal from corroding.
 Impressed current systems are preferred for larger structures or more aggressive corrosion environments, where precise control over protection levels is crucial.

 In both methods, cathodic protection alters the electrochemical process, effectively redirecting the flow of electrons and ions to safeguard the critical infrastructure within the oil and gas industry.
 This strategy ensures the longevity and structural integrity of pipelines, storage tanks, well casings, and offshore platforms, contributing significantly to the industry's safety and operational efficiency.